Oakes Animal HospitalHelping families and their pets live happy, healthy, long lives together. Schedule your appointment today!

 Dr. Rocky Oakes

-All my life I have always felt a special bond with animals and have loved learning about them.
+All my life I have felt a special bond with animals and have loved learning about them.
 However, my decision to become a veterinarian hinged on the ability to help people by caring for their animals.
 Each animal I see has a person.
 When I was an undergraduate student at Mars Hill College, I thought I was headed to medical school to become a physician.
 During my senior year, I worked in a human medical center.
 This experience changed my mind.
-I did not see many connections made with patients.
-Instead of building relationships, the doctors were burdened with mountains of paperwork.
+It was likely just the medical clinic and not human medicine as a whole but it made me reconsider my choice.
 It just wasn’t a good experience for me.
 After considerable thought, prayer and discussion with friends and family, I went back to my childhood vision of a job working with animals.
 I took a job at an animal hospital and loved it.
 It was clear that in this way I could help people by caring for their animals.

 Dr. Jessica Oakes